tabledoc¶

 if prefixes:

-header = []
+headers = []

-for h in self.header:
+for h in self.headers:

 for prefix, ns in prefixes.items():